-Monitoring
+Monitoring and Evaluation

+Monitoring and evaluation will be conducted according to the priority given to Design and Technology within the School Development Plan.
 The Design and Technology Subject Leader is released from their classroom in order to work alongside other teachers.
 This time is used to monitor and evaluate the quality and standards of Design and Technology throughout the school and enables the Subject Leader to support teachers in their own classrooms.
 Opportunities for teachers to review the scheme, policy and published materials are given on a regular basis during staff meetings.
-Books, planning, displays and products made are regularly monitored.
+Books, Seesaw journals, planning, displays and products made are regularly monitored.